Searching for the best work from home jobs (and good websites where you can find jobs you can do from home) can be a pain.

 Isn’t everything technically copywriting, you ask?
 Well, yes, good point.
 You should write an article about that.

 A work from home copywriting job is at the top of the list because you can flex your writing (or blogging skills), differentiate yourself by becoming an expert in what you’re interested in, and constantly learn new things.
 Think about how much written word the worldwide web has to offer: every company’s landing page, descriptions of every product sold, articles about how to tie a sailor’s knot, think-pieces on why you should make your own cheese.
-You can be a part of that, and get paid for it too.
+That’s not to even mention the whole world of AI copywriting.
+You can be a part of this all, and get paid for it too—plus you might even be able to utilize AI content writing tools to produce more results faster.

 For more actionable strategies on growing a copywriting practice, check out my friend Rob’s $5,000 Freelance Challenge here on the blog.